Arthur W. Wermuth

-More often than not, however, Wermuth's solo-missions were at the least carried out with his comrade, Jock.
+More often than not, however, Wermuth's solo missions were at the least carried out with his comrade, Jock.
 Every time the intrepid Captain headed behind the lines, Jock would plead his case and ultimately get permission to participate.
-In all too many cases, it was a fortunate decision by Wermuth, for again and again Jock's innate jungle sense proved invaluable.
-Also, more than once, the Filipino giant who stood 6'4" and weighted in at 220, saved his Captain's life.
+In all too many cases, it was a fortunate decision by Wermuth, for, again and again, Jock's innate jungle proved invaluable.
+Also, more than once, the Filipino giant who stood 6'4" and weighed in at 220, saved his Captain's life.
 Such was the case in what might well have been Wermuth's most famous escapade.

 During the efforts to hold the line on Bataan, at one point it became obvious that the Japanese had located and tapped into the wires that provided communications between Allied units.
 Again when volunteers were needed, Jock and Wermuth set out to find the source of the deadly problem that provided the enemy with intimate knowledge of Allied strength, positions, and movement.